Hoverlloyd: Supply Chain

 The closure of the British Hovercraft Corporation restricted support options, meaning that maintenance of the craft became more costly over time, and that neither like-for-like replacements or improved successor hovercraft were likely to be developed.
 Thus, Sure was taken out of service in 1983 and cannibalised for parts to keep the rest of the fleet operating.

 These combined factors gradually worsened Hoverlloyd's balance sheet as time progressed and demanded economies of scale, and consolidation of operations.

 Merger and rationalisation

 By 1980, in the midst of a global recession, it was obvious that cross-Channel hovercraft operation could only continue economically if the two operating companies merged, with consequent rationalisation.

 Hoverlloyd's owners were adamant: If the merger did not take place, operations would cease.
 Hoverlloyd had already been put for sale in October 1979 as a going concern but had not attracted interest.
 Finally, in 1981, Hoverlloyd and Seaspeed merged to create the combined Hoverspeed.

 Hoverlloyd services under the Hoverspeed banner from Ramsgate were subsequently withdrawn after the 1982 season and the four ex-Hoverlloyd craft were thereafter based at Dover and gradually withdrawn from service between 1983 and 1993 to be used for spare parts for Hoverspeed's remaining SR.N4 fleet.

-Ramsgate hoverport

-For a time, the Ramsgate Hoverport at Pegwell Bay was used as an administrative and engineering base by Hoverspeed after all passenger services had ceased.
-However, the former activity moved to Dover in October 1985 and the latter (mainly used for craft overhauls) in late December 1987 with the buildings demolished in 1992.
-The hovercraft pad, car-marshalling area and approach road are the sole identifiable features that remain at the site.